netskopeoss/saasy_boi/README.md

 # saas_cnc

-This is a project for the DefCon [Cloud Village](https://cloud-village.org), demonstrating just how easy it is for attackers and malware authors to use SaaS and social media services as command and control vectors.
+This is a project for the [Cloud Village](https://cloud-village.org) at DefCon 27, demonstrating just how easy it is for attackers and malware authors to use SaaS and social media services as command and control vectors.

 **This code is a proof of concept intended for research purposes only.
 It does not contain any payloads.
 It is not weaponized.**